wavemaker/docs/website/blog/2020-12-18-generate-color-palette-from-url.md

 ![theme builder dashboard tile2](/learn/assets/theme-builder-dashboard-tile2.png)

-3. Enter a website Url.
+3. Enter a website URL.
 For example, `https://www.google.com/`, and click **Search URL** to generate the color palette of the website.

 ![theme builder import theme](/learn/assets/theme-builder-import-theme.png)

-4. A prompting message displays on the Editor page with the generated colors with a maximum of six colors that are highlighted.
-However, the preview application continues to use the default preselected colors of the existing Material theme.
+4. A prompting message displays on the **Editor** page with the generated colors with a maximum of six colors that are highlighted.
+However, the preview application continues to use the default colors of the existing Material theme.

 ![theme builder color list](/learn/assets/theme-builder-dynamic-color-list.png)